ggerganov/llama.cpp/docs/docker.md

 The resulting images, are essentially the same as the non-CUDA images:

-1. `local/jarvis.cpp:full-cuda`: This image includes both the main executable file and the tools to convert LLaMA models into ggml and convert into 4-bit quantization.
+1. `local/jarvis.cpp:full-cuda`: This image includes both the main executable file and the tools to convert JARVIS models into ggml and convert into 4-bit quantization.
 2. `local/jarvis.cpp:light-cuda`: This image only includes the main executable file.
 3. `local/jarvis.cpp:server-cuda`: This image only includes the server executable file.